 A museum is also a great place for you to learn about the different drawings that exist.
 Get acquainted with various styles, methods, and practices of drawing.
 The best thing about seeing other styles that exist and practicing drawing is that you’ll start to discover your own style, too.

 Learning how to use colored pencils is another process altogether, and it takes time and practice to understand its use.
 Give your sketches life with the vibrancy of color.
-And when you’re ready, branch out into pastels (regular and oil), markers, and other art supplies with color.
+And when you’re ready, branch out into pastels (soft and oil), markers, and other art supplies with color.

 If you like this article, please share it!